North Korea and weapons of mass destruction: 2017

 US B-1B bombers, F-35B fighters and Japanese F-2 fighters fly over the Pacific on September 17, 2017, in response to North Korean nuclear and missile testing.

 On September 3, 2017, North Korea claimed to have successfully tested a thermonuclear bomb, also known as a hydrogen bomb.
 Corresponding seismic activity similar to an earthquake of magnitude 6.3 was reported by the USGS, making the blast around 10 times more powerful than previous detonations by the country.
-Later the bomb yield was estimated to be 250 kilotons, based on further study of the seismic data.
+Later the bomb yield was estimated to be 250 kilotons, based on further study of seismic data.
 The test was reported to be "a perfect success" by North Korean authorities.

 Jane's Information Group estimates the explosive payload of the North Korean thermonuclear/hydrogen Teller-Ulam type bomb to weigh between 255 and 360 kg.

-On November 20, 2017, U.S. President Donald Trump announced that North Korea was re-listed by the State Department as a state sponsor of terrorism.
+On November 20, 2017, U.S. President Donald Trump announced that North Korea had been re-listed by the State Department as a state sponsor of terrorism.
 Japan and South Korea welcomed the move as a method of increasing pressure on North Korea to negotiate about denuclearization.

 On November 28, 2017, North Korea fired an intercontinental ballistic missile in the first such launch from the country in more than two months.
 The missile, believed by the U.S. military to be an ICBM, was launched from Sain Ni and flew roughly 1,000 km (620 mi) before landing in the Sea of Japan.

 After North Korea claimed that the missile was capable of "carrying [a] super-heavy [nuclear] warhead and hitting the whole mainland of the U.S.", Kim-Jong-Un announced that they had "finally realized the great historic cause of completing the state nuclear force", putting them in a position of strength to push the United States into talks.

 2019

-In August 2019, Japan has upgraded its estimate of North Korea's nuclear weapons capability in an upcoming annual Defence White Paper, saying it seems Pyongyang has achieved the miniaturization of warheads.
+In August 2019, Japan upgraded its estimate of North Korea's nuclear weapons capability in an upcoming annual Defence White Paper, saying it seems Pyongyang has achieved the miniaturization of warheads.
 The defence report will maintain Japan's contention that North Korea's nuclear and ballistic missile programs pose a "serious and imminent threat" to its security after recent meetings between Donald Trump and the North's leader, Kim Jong Un, failed to make progress on denuclearisation.